itachicoder/Solar_Energy_Prediction/README.md

 - perform some feature engineering aside of the forecast features,
 - analyze the results and discuss them.

-1 Gathering the data
+#Gathering the data
 The data (in netCDF4 format, very popular to manipulate weather data) has been provided by International Solar Alliance in several
 files:
-1. weather data, as the values of 15 weather parameters (such as precipitation, maximum temperature, air pressure, downward/upward short-wave radiative flux,...) forecasted at 5 different hours of the day and provided by 11 different ensemble forecast models.
+1.weather data, as the values of 15 weather parameters (such as precipitation, maximum temperature, air pressure, downward/upward short-wave radiative flux,...) forecasted at 5 different hours of the day and provided by 11 different ensemble forecast models.
 This data is